 Leonie Roessler

-Sound/Installation Artist – Composer – Performer – Radiomaker based in The Hague, Netherlands.
+Sound/Installation Artist – Composer – Improviser – Radiomaker based in The Hague, Netherlands.

-Leonie captures her environment through field recordings, which she uses for radio pieces, sound installations, and compositions for soloists and ensembles.
-Part of her work is purely sound-based; portraits of cities for her Cultural Spaces nomad project, noise-based performances.
+Leonie captures her environment through field recordings, which she uses for radio pieces, sound installations, compositions for soloists and ensembles, and for her own live performances.
+Part of her work is purely sound-based: Portraits of cities for her Cultural Spaces nomad project, noise-based performances.
 However, the theme of marginalization with its many faces has been increasingly present in her work, especially in her art radio compositions.
 Related to that is also her interest in developing collaborative composition formats.
-She co-manages Iranian Music Label Noise à Noise along with Soheil Soheili and runs the radio branch of Studio LOOS in The Hague.
-Margherita Brillada and Leonie are organizing On Air - On Site a yearly art radio festival which explores the boundaries of being simultaneously on air in a physical and virtual space, challenging different radio formats.
-They just received the Stimuleringsfond for digital culture to create a radio platform which promotes experimentation and the inclusion.
+Leonie is active as a performer and improviser, blending field recordings, various guitars, and electronics processes.
+She appears with Hessel Veldman as Zuiling.

 Raised in the Ruhr District (Ruhrgebiet) in Germany, Leonie relocated to Los Angeles as a teenager.
 She studied classical guitar at Los Angeles City College, and received a Bachelor Degree in Composition along with a Minor in Dance Performance at California State University Northridge in 2010.

-She then moved to the Netherlands and earned her Master’s Degree in Composition at the Royal Conservatory of The Hague in 2013, where she studied with Peter Adriaansz and Calliope Tsoupaki.
-She then completed a one-year course at the Institute of Sonology, where she focused on Field Recording and the Spatialization of Sound.
+She earned her Master’s Degree in Composition at the Royal Conservatory of The Hague in 2013, where she studied with Peter Adriaansz and Calliope Tsoupaki.
+Afterwards she completed a one-year course at the Institute of Sonology, where she focused on Field Recording and the Spatialization of Sound.
 In 2016 she finished the fourth and last year of the Contemporary Music Through Non-Western Techniques Program at the Conservatory of Amsterdam with Rafael Reina as her principal teacher.
+Leonie teaches composition, classical piano, and classical guitar for Vivaldi Muziek in Den Haag and has taught composition and field recording workshops for The Story of Space Festival, Limited Access, and at the Islamic Azad University of Fine Arts, among other places.